 Helping seniors stay at home is the wish for most.
 And now with in home care services (also referred to as non medical in home care) seniors, and those with special needs, are able to remain in their homes longer versus moving to a care facility.

-The benefits of in home care simply helps senior remain at home longer.
+The benefits of in home senior care simply helps senior remain at home longer.
 Home care is suitable for the chronically ill, disabled, someone recovering from surgery or someone who just needs a little assistance to remain in their home vs. moving to a senior care facility.
 It's often a lot more affordable too.

 In home senior care can include services such as: homemaker services such as light housekeeping, companionship, card playing, taking walks, or simply reminiscing.

 Trained and experienced caregivers can provide in home care wherever ‘home is’ including a personal residence, assisted living facility,nursing home or hospital.
 Most offer specialized training in caring for individuals with Alzheimer’s or Parkinson’s as well as Hospice.